angelxuanchang/nlp-class/hw0.md

 * Discussion of alternative methods you tried and how well they worked (or didn't work)
 * Breakdown of contributions by each group member

-Your report should be submitted as `report.pdf`  Using LaTex for preparing your reports is recommended (see [Overleaf](https://www.overleaf.com) for online editing of LaTex documents), but not required.
+Your report should be submitted as `report.pdf`.
+Using LaTex for preparing your reports is recommended (see [Overleaf](https://www.overleaf.com) for online editing of LaTex documents), but not required.

 ### Submit your homework on Coursys